 Experience providing customer service to internal and external customers, including meeting quality standards for services, and evaluation of customer satisfaction.

 Basic level skill in Microsoft Word (for example: opening a document, cutting, pasting and aligning text, selecting font type and size, changing margins and column width, sorting, inserting bullets, pictures and dates, using find and replace, undo, spell check, track changes, review pane and/or print functions).

 Basic level skill in Microsoft Excel (for example: opening a workbook, inserting a row, selecting font style and size, formatting cells as currency, using copy, paste and save functions, aligning text, selecting cells, renaming a worksheet, inserting a column, selecting a chart style, inserting a worksheet, setting margins, selecting page orientation, using spell check and/or printing worksheets).

 Basic skill level in Microsoft PowerPoint (for example: inserting, rearranging, hiding and deleting slides, navigating between slides, increasing list level, adding, centering and editing text, changing views, inserting a table or a note, moving objects, printing outline view and/or running a slide show).

 Travel Requirements: (if required)

-Willing to travel up to 5 % of the time for business purposes (within state and out of state).
+Willing to travel up to 5% of the time for business purposes (within state).

 Preferred Qualifications & Interests (PQIs)

-At least 3 years of experience in sterile compounding.
+At least 3 years of experience clinically managing patients.